abhishekdipu/notes-dsa/Notes-Data-Structure/2_Non-Linear_Data_structure/1_Tree/1_Binary_Tree/1_Binary_Search_Tree/2_Traversing_Trees/1_BFS/0_Theory/bfs_info.md

 ![](./screenshots/BFS.png)

-- BFS is also know as "Level Order Traversal" here we go from 1 level to next level.
+- BFS is also know as "Level Order Traversal" here we go from one level to next level.